Configure the Admin Workstation Post-Install and Create Backups¶

 Auto-connect to the Authenticated Tor Hidden Services¶

 The SecureDrop installation process adds multiple layers of authentication to protect access to the most sensitive assets in the SecureDrop system:

-- The Document Interface, because it provides access to submissions (although they are encrypted to an offline key), and some metadata about sources and submissions.
+- The Journalist Interface, because it provides access to submissions (although they are encrypted to an offline key), and some metadata about sources and submissions.